The City of Richmond has been designated by the National Arbor Day Foundation as a 'Tree City USA' since the year 2009.

 This designation was applied for by the City of Richmond Parks & Landscaping Division.
 To have gained this distinction is consistent with the "City of Richmond 5-year Strategic Plan" adopted by City Council.

-This is an accomplishment, and can be repeated annually, provided the City of Richmond maintains or surpasses current funded service levels in support of our urban forest.
+This accomplishment is repeated annually.
+The City of Richmond maintains or surpasses current funded service levels in support of our urban forest.

-Unlike the usual nationwide Arbor Day spring celebration the official City or Richmond Arbor Day (appropriately held in autumn like other California jurisdictions) as authorized by City Council is always the third Wednesday of October every year (which is acceptable to the National Arbor Day Foundation).
+Unlike the usual nationwide Arbor Day spring celebration, the official City of Richmond Arbor Day (appropriately held in autumn like other California jurisdictions) as authorized by the City Council is always the third Wednesday of October every year (which is acceptable to the National Arbor Day Foundation).